 Field Description Serial Location Reports port The serial port or USB serial link that reports are sent to.
 Options are: NONE (default) DB9 Serial USB Serial DB9 and USB You can also use an AT Command to set this value.
-For more information, see PGPS on page 581.
-Note: If you want to stream location of > USB page to act as a serial port.
-See data to a USB port, the USB port must be configured on the LAN USB Device Mode on page 173.
-Location Reports Format Configures the format of location reports to send using the serial link.
-Options are: Predefined (default) - When selected, the reports contain TAIP and NMEA GPS strings.
+For more information, see PGPS on page 570.
+Note: If you want to stream location data to a USB port, the USB port must be configured on a > USB page to act as a serial port.
+See USB Device Mode on page 170.
+Location Reports Format Options are: Predefined (default) - When selected, the reports contain TAIP and NMEA GPS strings.
 If Predefined is selected, you can select Location Reports Type for serial streaming.
-See Location Reports Type on page 326.
+See Location Reports Type on page 319.
 User-defined NMEA - You can enable or disable GGA, RMC, VTG, GSA, and GSV sentence individually.
-Location Reports Format User-defined NMEA 🗸 GGA Disable RMC VTG Disable v GSA Disable V GSV Disable V Location Reports Type If Location Reports Format is Predefined, select the ASCII text location report type to send via the serial link: NMEA GGA+VTG+RMC - NMEA location report that contains fix information and vector track and speed over ground, and recommended minimum location data (default) NMEA GGA+VTG+RMC+GSA+GSV - NMEA location report that contains fix information and vector track and speed over ground, the recommended minimum location data, overall satellite data, and detailed satellite data TAIP data - TAIP location report that contains position and velocity TAIP compact data - TAIP location report that contains the compact position TAIP LN report - TAIP location report that contains a long navigation message TAIP TM report - TAIP location n report that contains a long havigation message o set this value.
-For more information, see PGPSR on Location Reports Frequency (secs) How frequently (in seconds) the location report is sent to the serial link.
+Location Reports Format GGA RMC VTG GSA GSV User-defined NMEA Disable Disabl Location Reports Type If Location Reports Format is Predefined, select the ASCII text location report type to send vector the serial link: NMEA GGA+VTG+RMC - NMEA location report that contains fix information and vector textors. track and speed over ground, and recommended minimum location data (default) NMEA GGA+VTG+RMC+GSA+GSV - NMEA location report that contains fix information and vector track and speed over ground, the recommended minimum location data, overall satellite data, and detailed satellite data TAIP data - TAIP location report that contains position and velocity TAIP compact data - TAIP location report that contains the compact position TAIP LN report - TAIP location report that contains a long navigation message TAIP TM report - TAIP location report that contains the time and date You can also use an AT Command to set this value.
+For more information, see PGPSR on page 571.
+Location Reports Frequency (secs) How frequently (in seconds) the location report is sent to the serial link.
 Options are: 1 - 65535 (up to 18.2 hours) You can also use an AT Command to set this value.
-For more information, see PGPSF on page 582.
+For more information, see PGPSF on page 571.